Jerrymzl99/logistic-regression/README.md

-# logistic regression implementation in the ML course of Andrew Ng
+# Logistic Regression Implementation in the ML Course of Andrew Ng